JulianoKosloski/JulianoKosloski/README.md

 I’m interested in fullstack development.
 I have worked as a automation developer intern for four months at Sicredi Integração PR/SC.
 I have experience developing websites (HTML, CSS, Javascript) and automation scripts in Python.

-**I'm currently studying and would like to work with the following technologies:**
+**⚙️ I'm currently studying and would like to work with the following technologies:**

   - Node/Express
   - React